inertiajs/inertia-phoenix/examples/svelte/README.md

 2. Drive esbuild from a small Node script, [`assets/esbuild.config.js`](assets/esbuild.config.js).
 3. Drop the `esbuild` Hex dependency, its `config :esbuild` block, and point the dev watcher / mix aliases at `node esbuild.config.js` instead.

+> **Note:** This is the setup for staying on Phoenix's default esbuild pipeline.
+> Svelte's ecosystem-standard tooling is now Vite; reach for that if you'd rather
+> use the canonical Svelte toolchain.

 ## What's actually required